 The service makes use of strong encryption to protect customer data (which is stored on an encrypted file system) and communications, including SSL Certification from Network Solutions.
 SSL (Secure Sockets Layer) is the standard security technology for creating an encrypted link between a web server and a browser.
 You will know you have created an SSL link when the URL is in green, begins with “https://” and there is a padlock symbol either at the beginning or end of the URL.

 Secure mechanisms are used to verify the identity of users attempting to access the system.
 In order to access the system the user must either enter a username (e-mail address) and password or authenticate through an approved Single Sign-On (SSO) provider.
+For additional security, customers can also opt to use dual authentication, also known as multi-factor authentication or 2FA.

 Passwords are protected using sophisticated hashing and salting techniques; Cezanne HR only ever stores hashes of password, never the passwords themselves.